 AF ID: which AF is initiating the AIoT service operation.
 NEF will do the authentication and authorization based on AF ID.
 This AF ID parameter will be transferred to AMF/New Ambient IoT NF to locate the targeted UE readers or Base Station Readers.
 In some cases, UE readers or base station readers can’t be located only based on location.

-Store ID: AF is initiating the AIoT service operation to which specific store.
-This Stoer ID will be transferred to AMF/New Ambient IoT NF to locate the targeted UE readers or Base Station Readers.
-In some cases, UE readers or base station readers can’t be located only based on location and AF ID.

 NEF will perform the below actions on the third Ambient AF: